 Abby Bassett is a Yoga Alliance Certified 200-RYT with more than 225 Continuing Education hours in training in various modalities including Yin, Ayurveda, Trauma-Informed, Restorative, Iyengar, Anatomy, Vinyasa, and Advanced Sequencing.
-Abby has recently been accepted into the 300-hour Yoga Teacher training at Kripalu, the well-known yoga school in Massachusetts.
-She has more than 350 hours of teaching experience in a variety of settings including retail, gyms, breweries and outdoors.
+She has nearly 700 hours of teaching experience in a variety of settings including retail, gyms, breweries, online, and outdoors.

 Abby is a journalist and freelance writer who came to the practice of yoga at an early age when a friend took her to her first yoga class at the local library.
 An athlete her whole life, Abby practiced the intensity of training as a collegiate swimmer and rower at a Division 1 school in Los Angeles.
 She found that the balance of movement and breath helped her focus and perform better when she was in or on the water.

 After she moved to New York where she worked as a high-profile Senior Producer for major news networks including CNN and ABC.
 During her time in television, Abby’s yoga practice fell off.
 The rigors of the jobs and travel were too much and eventually took a toll on her physically and emotionally.

 In June of Abby went through a series of major life-changing events.
 She left New York and headed south to Little Rock, Arkansas, and then to Austin, Texas, and finally to Los Angeles, California.
 In early 2016 she began to return to her mat with regularity to help deal with the emotional and physical trauma.
 She found peace and happiness in her practice and decided to begin her first 200-hour training in September of that year at renown Austin-based studio, Practice Yoga Austin.